2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-static-web-app-local-dev.md

 ---
 Before we deploy our website to Azure, we want to make sure it looks right.
 We can do this by developing the app locally on our laptop.
 As you might guess, this part won't involve Azure at all.<!--more-->

-If you're purely a platform infrastructure engineer then this won't be something you do much, if ever, but it's still nice to know what your front-end developer friends are up to, those little pip-squeaks.
+If you're purely a platform infrastructure engineer then this won't be something you do much, if ever, but it's still nice to know what your front-end developer friends are up to.
+Those little pip-squeaks.
 {: .notice--info}

 ## Get Static Website Content